 The insurance ecosystem is where all stakeholders collaborate to get the best value for themselves, customers and partners.
 These various relationships are connected by a digital platform that provides participants immediate access to information and the rapid exchange of data, fostering meaningful, high-value experiences for the entire network, especially policyholders.

-A platform cultivates an ecosystem by providing the underlying connectivity and technology to manage interactions throughout the insurance lifecycle.
+A platform cultivates an ecosystem by providing the underlying connectivity and technology to create digital workflows and interactions throughout the insurance lifecycle.
 This includes:

 - Connecting to Insurers: Automates the distribution and fulfilment of products between brokers and insurer partners.
-Enables brokers to access comparative rates and quickly bind new and renewal business, enabling employees to provide access to a range of products while providing advice and personal service. - Quoting Business: Integrated EDI eTrading allows employees to see multiple quotes across the market in real time, resulting in greater efficiency and faster service by eliminating the need for brokers to interact with insurers individually either by phone or extranet.
-Allows brokers to quickly compare quotes and create risk variations without re-keying information, thereby reducing errors and omissions. - Serving Clients: Automates the exchange of policyrelated information between insurer systems and the broker management system to ensure the latest information is instantly available.
+Enables brokers to access comparative rates and quickly submit new and renewal business, enabling employees to provide access to a range of products while providing advice and personal service. - Quoting Business: Integrated eTrading allows employees to see multiple quotes across the market in real time, resulting in greater efficiency and faster service by eliminating the need for brokers to speak to insurers individually either by phone or extranet.
+Allows brokers to quickly compare quotes and create risk variations without re-keying information, thereby reducing errors and omissions.